-Continued to invest in innovation and sought to expand our total addressable market
+Aggressively investing in innovation and expanding total addressable market

-- Mid-year 2017, we delivered an entirely new, cloud-native architecture platform and full suite of Manhattan ActiveTM solutions. - Manhattan Active Solutions should provide meaningfully differentiated innovation and opportunity for Manhattan in new markets including Omnichannel, Point of Sale, and Customer Relationship Management. - We invested \$58 million in R&D, up 5%, and plan to continue to increase investment in 2018. - Over the last decade, we have invested cumulatively approximately \$470 million in R&D, delivering differentiated innovation and expanding our addressable market.
+- ✓ We continued to deliver and expand upon the new, cloud-native architecture platform and full suite of Manhattan ActiveTM solutions launched in mid-2017. - Manhattan Active solutions are providing meaningfully differentiated innovation and opportunity for Manhattan in new markets including Omnichannel, Point of Sale, and Customer Relationship Management. - Our global pipelines are solid, and we are seeing upward trends across cloud and services.
+License pipeline activity is also solid, although we expect license revenues to continue to decline year-over-year as an increased number of customers select our cloud offerings.
+We continue to be encouraged by our new customer signings and by the concentration of potential new customers in the pipeline with about half of our deal opportunities representing net new customers. - ✓ We invested \$72 million in R&D, up 25%, and plan to continue to increase investment in 2019. - Over the last decade, we have invested cumulatively approximately \$495 million in R&D, delivering differentiated innovation and expanding our addressable market.